 Saris M2: Best wheel-on smart trainer

 The Saris M2 is notably lighter at only 9kg, and it still can crank up to a 1,500-watt maximum power.
-The maximum 15% simulated gradient is also comparable to other direct-drive smart trainers.
+The maximum 15% simulated gradient is comparable to other direct-drive smart trainers.

 Its sleek A-frame design also easily folds up for compact storage when needed.
 Its ride feel is good but not amazing.
 This is a given for these wheel-on smart trainers, though.

-Overall, it’s a great option that is priced well with many perks.
+Overall, it’s a great option priced well with many perks.
 With only a few minor drawbacks compared to its spendy direct drive counterparts, it’s a great option if you prefer the wheel-on model.

 - WHEEL ON: Connects to rear wheel of bike, no need to remove wheel or disassemble bike.
 Noise level:...

 - PRECISE TRAINING: +/- 5% accuracy

 - Wheel-on model means no need to remove the rear wheel

 - Pretty quiet at 75dB, considering it is wheel-on

 - May produce wear and tear on the rear tire over time